 “ The month of Ramadan [is that] in which was revealed the Quran, a guidance for the people and clear proofs of guidance and criterion…” [Quran, 2: 185]

 Thus, what is your goal in this Ramadan to come closer to the Quran?

-Join the course of interpreting the meanings of the Quran to help you to understand and reflect on the meanings of the Book of Allah,
+Join Online Quran Tafseer Course to help you to understand and reflect on the meanings of the Book of Allah,